Javgarag/pd2-mods/changelogs/pd2_red_health_below_225.md

 # Health Turns Red When Under 225
+## 1.6.0
+Extensive code cleanup.
+Added Sora's HUD support.
+Added an option to substract armor amount to the health amount.
 ## 1.5.0
 Added option to only enable the mod on the Death Sentence difficulty.
 ## 1.4.2